 Between calling clients and closing deals, your salespeople are busy enough.
 Lead capture pages give them the freedom to focus on these high-touch tasks and understand their prospects better.

 An efficient lead capture page reduces the time your salespeople would otherwise spend trawling LinkedIn or contact databases for leads.
 It also automatically begins the qualification process, as leads who express interest in your offerings are likely to be more receptive than cold leads to communications from your sales team.

 Manual lead generation can’t compare to the level of contact enrichment that lead capture pages help provide.
 Many programs that build and run lead capture pages can take the data submitted and use it as a launchpad to uncover tons of other details about leads.
 This gives your sales reps a greater understanding of who they’re selling to.

 If members of your sales team often wonder which leads they should prioritize over others, a lead capture page can help.
 When used in tandem with lead scoring software, you can analyze the online behavior of leads captured from a web form and more accurately predict which ones are likely to buy.
 That way, sales reps know exactly who to focus their energy on and who they can pass on.

 15 Lead Capture Page Software Options

-Many tools with lead capture page functions come packed with additional features that help you get more from your leads.
+Many tools and sales artificial intelligence tools too with lead capture page functions come packed with additional features that help you get more from your leads.
 These software options usually fall under one of three categories: